 - (d) acquired in accordance with organizational practice. - 2.
 General Purpose Equipment.
 Expenditures for general-purpose equipment (see AAG Chapter V.B.2d) are unallowable unless the equipment is primarily or exclusively used in the actual conduct of the research. - 3.
 Equipment Usage.
 The equipment will remain in use for the specific project for which it was obtained in accordance with 2 CFR § 215.34(c), unless the provision in 2 CFR § 215.34(e) applies. - 4.
 Equipment Sharing.
 The equipment must be shared on other projects or programs in accordance with 2 CFR § 215.34(d). - 5.
 Property Management Standards.
 The grantee shall maintain a property management system that, at a minimum, meets the requirements of 2 CFR § 215.34(f).
 Because of increasing threats to information technology systems, the grantee is reminded that, under 2 CFR §§ 215.34.(f).
 (4) and (5), "[a] control system shall be in effect to insure adequate safeguards to prevent loss, damage, or theft of the equipment" and "[a]dequate maintenance procedures shall be implemented to keep the equipment in good condition."
-This requirement imposes on the grantee a duty to adequately maintain and to insure adequate safeguards against the loss, damage, or theft of information technology equipment and systems purchased with NSF funds. - 6.
-Inventory Requirements. - (a) In accordance with the requirements of 2 CFR § 215.33(a)(1), for all equipment exceeding \$5,000, the grantee must submit an annual inventory listing of government owned property to the NSF Property Administrator, Division of Administrative Services (DAS).
-The listing should include all government-owned equipment purchased under the award or acquired by screening excess through the General Services Administration (GSA); and include the type of equipment, serial number, acquisition price, acquisition date and condition of the equipment.
-The inventory listing and a copy of the organization's audited financial statement should be submitted electronically to fsrpts@nsf.gov and must be received by DAS no later than September 1 each year.
-If financial statements are not available electronically, a paper copy should be submitted to:
+This requirement imposes on the grantee a duty to adequately maintain and to insure adequate safeguards against the loss, damage, or theft of information technology equipment and systems purchased with NSF funds.

+- 6. Inventory Requirements. - (a) In accordance with the requirements of 2 CFR § 215.33(a)(1), for all NSFowned equipment equal to or exceeding \$5,000, the grantee must submit an annual inventory listing to the NSF Property Administrator, Division of Administrative Services (DAS).
+The listing should include all NSF-owned equipment purchased or constructed, including land and buildings, under the award or acquired by screening excess through the General Services Administration (GSA); and include the type of equipment or property, serial number, acquisition price, acquisition date and condition of the equipment.
+In the event that the grantee is in possession of NSF-owned equipment under multiple awards, the reporting must be specific to each NSF award number.